pulp-bio/biogui/README.md

 # biogui

 ## Introduction
-MModular PySide6 GUI for acquiring and visualizing bio-signals from different sources.
+Modular PySide6 GUI for acquiring and visualizing bio-signals from different sources.

 ## Environment setup
 The code is compatible with Python 3.7+.
 To create and activate the Python environment, run the following commands: